HUD Hospital Program Overview

 - HUD must approve contracts to be used with CM and architect.

-- Lump sum, CM, or contract Design/Build are permitted.
+- CM, Lump sum, or Design/Build are permitted.

-- Specific requirements for liquidated damages, retainage and performance and payment bonds.
+- Specific requirements for liquidated damages, retainage and payment and performance bonds.

 - Wages must be in compliance with Davis Bacon requirements.

 - First-and-only mortgage on all essential hospital properties and AR lien.
-After- acquired clause in new covenants covers future property as well.
+After acquired clause covers future property as well.

 - Mortgage Reserve Fund requirement: two years debt service funded over ten years following commencement of amortization.